Foundation Year Department (FYD) Study System

 Foundation English Program is an entity of Foundation Year Department that focuses on developing students’ English language proficiency, and equipping them with personal and communication skills and learning strategies needed for effective college, independent and lifelong learning.

-Students receive sixteen hours of intensive English instruction plus two hours of learning skills or communication skills per week in each level.
-New students are placed in two levels: beginner or intermediate based on Cambridge Michigan Language Assessments, English Placement Test (CaMLA EPT) that is aligned with the levels of Common European Framework of References for Languages (CEFR).
+Students receive sixteen hours of intensive English instruction in addition to two hours of learning skills in Level 1 whereas in Level 2, receive fourteen hours plus two hours of communication skills.
+Depending on the placement test performance, informed by Cambridge Michigan Language Assessment, English Placement Test (CaMLA EPT), students are placed in two levels: beginner or intermediate.
+The placement test is aligned with the Common European Framework of References for Languages (CERF).

 Program Goals and Objectives